ianschafer/Ezust/README.md

 Qt code snippets (Ezust)

 Most exercises have been commented within the cpp file; eg program output inserted as comments at end.

+Now adding simple description into the short text.